Z3TA/dbo/README.md

-﻿# DBO: Persistant data abstraction module
+﻿# DBO: Persistent data abstraction module

 ## ALERT: This is alpha, wait for >1.0.0 for stable.
 There might be breaking changes in all 0.x versions

 Your DBA guy will be happy you'll be using a SQL relational database, and your JS hackers will be happy about using no-SQL.
 And you will be happy about getting the advantage of both!

-This module for nodejs/iojs makes it easier to manage data and make data persistant between app restarts.
+This module for nodejs/iojs makes it easier to manage data and make data persistent between app restarts.

 Database selects, updates and inserts will be done automatically!

-An object oriented aproach is not required but recommended.
+An object oriented approach is not required but recommended.
 Constructor functions can be passed and objects will be constructed automatically.
-Getters and setters work like normal, with the added benefits of the data being persistant and stored in a database, and on a hard drive, but accessed from memory.
+Getters and setters work like normal, with the added benefits of the data being persistent and stored in a database, and on a hard drive, but accessed from memory.
 Data is updated immediately and sent to the database asynchronously in the background.

-Note that, in order for this module to work, you must have acccess to a mySQL database and you have to create the datbase schema!
+Note that, in order for this module to work, you must have access to a mySQL database and you have to create the database schema!
 This module will not ALTER TABLE or CREATE TABLE.

 It (currently) only works with mySQL databases.